leo-pro/search-github-repositories/Readme.md

   cd search-github-repositories
   yarn
 ```
-* Run the project into your browser at http://localhost:3000
+* Running the project into your browser at http://localhost:3000
 ```
   yarn start
 ```